lualiloon/lualiloon.github.io/_posts/2023-05-31-creating-this-website.md

 # Project #1: Make a Website

-For my very first monthly poject, I made this website.
+For my very first monthly project, I made this website.
 TADA!

 It runs on [Jekyll](https://jekyllrb.com/), the layout is in [Pure.css](https://purecss.io/), and [ChatGPT](https://chat.openai.com/) made everything better.